LiliaFramework/Lilia/docs/docs/libraries/lia.config.md

 **Description:**

-Overrides the default value of an existing config.
+Changes the stored default for an existing config option without affecting its current value or notifying clients.

 **Parameters:**